lorensen/VTKExamples/src/VTKBook/Chapter6.md

 A simple and effective solution extends the original 15 marching cubes cases by adding additional complementary cases.
 These cases are designed to be compatible with neighboring cases and prevent the creation of holes in the isosurface.
 There are six complementary cases required, corresponding to the marching cubes cases 3, 6, 7, 10, 12, and 13.
 The complementary marching cubes cases are shown in **Figure6-10**.

 We can extend the general approach of marching squares and marching cubes to other topological types.
 In VTK we use marching lines, triangles, and tetrahedra to contour cells of these types (or composite cells that are composed of these types).
-In addition, although we speak of regular types such as squares and cubes, marching cubes can be applied to any cell type topologically equivalent to a cube (e.g., hexahedron or noncubical voxel).
+In addition, although we speak of regular types such as squares and cubes, marching cubes can be applied to any cell type topologically equivalent to a cube (e.g., hexahedron or non-cubical voxel).

 **Figure6-11** shows four applications of contouring.
 In **Figure6-11a** (a) we see 2D contour lines of CT density value corresponding to different tissue types.
 These lines were generated using marching squares. **Figure6-11b** (b) through **Figure6-11d** (d) are isosurfaces created by marching cubes. **Figure6-11b** (b) is a surface of constant image intensity from a computed tomography (CT) Xray imaging system. ( **Figure6-11a** (a) is a 2D subset of this data.)
 The intensity level corresponds to human bone. **Figure6-11c** (c) is an isosurface of constant flow density. **Figure6-11d** (d) is an isosurface of electron potential of an iron protein molecule.
 The image shown in **Figure6-11b** (b) is immediately recognizable because of our familiarity with human anatomy.
 However, for those practitioners in the fields of computational fluid dynamics and molecular biology, **Figure6-11c** (c) and **Figure6-11d** (d) are equally familiar.
 As these examples show, methods for contouring are powerful yet general techniques for visualizing data from a variety of fields.